-Some institutions did not implement any one of the NCP components, the most common reason given was "no instruction manual," followed by "human resource shortage," "lack of time," and "lack of awareness of nutritional management in medical staff" (Figure 5A).
-Other institutions reported delayed implementation of Screening, Assessment, Planning, and Intervention, or inadequate frequency of Monitoring.
-Common reasons given, in order, were "lack of time," "human resource shortage," and "lack of awareness of nutritional management in medical staff" (Figure 5B).
+Some institutions did not implement components of NCP at all, and the most common reason was "no instruction manual," followed by "human resource shortage," "lack of time," and "lack of awareness of nutritional management in medical staff" (Figure 5A).
+Other institutions reported delayed implementation of Screening, Assessment, Planning, and Intervention, or inadequate frequency of implementation of Monitoring.
+The most common reasons, in order, were "lack of time," "human resource shortage," and "lack of awareness of nutritional management in medical staff" (Figure 5B).

-Tools and evaluation items used for Screening and Assessment
+Tools and evaluation items used for screening and assessment

-The tool used most often for Screening was the Subjective Global Assessment (SGA)14 by 418 (49.2%) institutions, followed by Mini Nutritional Assessment Short-Form (MNA-SF)15 by 190 (22.4%) institutions and Con trolling Nutritional Status (CONUT)16 by 127 (14.9%) institutions (Figure 6).
+The tool used most often for screening was the Subjective Global Assessment (SGA)14 by 418 (49.2%) institutions, followed by the Mini Nutritional Assessment Short-Form (MNA-SF)15 by 190 (22.4%) institutions and the Controlling Nutritional Status (CONUT)16 by 127 (14.9%) institutions (Figure 6).
+Similarly, the tool used most often for assessment was also the SGA14 by 356 (40.1%) institutions, followed by the MNA-SF15 by 156 (17.6%)